hypergoal/hypergoal_docs/README.md

 * Misha put your info here :-)

 ## Why Care?
 Why do we need this?
 What is different?

-* Not top-down workflow
+* We need to enable hypermedia clients to participate in complex and distributed business processes across multiple systems and vendors
-* Clients focus on the goal rather than the rel
+* Allows clients to focus on the goal rather than the rel
-* Additional workflows can be discovered as part of an existing workflow
+* Additional workflows can be discovered as part of an existing workflow.
+* The workflow can change and evolve dynamically.
 * Allows work to be highly distributed across many systems
-* Can model complex business processes across multiple vendors
 * Does not require third party systems to be coordinated
 * Can build on existing standards
-* Client is in control

 ## How does it work?